 Kasai Rinkai Park is the second largest park in Tokyo and will be one of the venues for the Tokyo 2020 Olympics and Paralympics.
 It is a great, accessible option for enjoying nature within Tokyo.

 Located in the Edogawa Ward of Tokyo, Kasai Rinkai Park is the second-largest park in the 23 wards of Tokyo (after Mizumoto Park).
 It was built on reclaimed land and developed in an effort to restore and preserve the natural Tokyo Bay habitat and officially opened on June 1, 1989.
-In addition many trails, the park features an aquarium, a ferris wheel, a seabird sanctuary and an observation building.
+In addition to many trails, the park features an aquarium, a Ferris wheel, a seabird sanctuary and an observation building.
 The park is free to enter and will be the venue for the Canoe/Kayak (slalom) events at the Tokyo 2020 Olympics/Paralympics.

 The 117-meter tall Diamond and Flower Ferris Wheel opened at the park in 2001.
-It is the second tallest ferris wheel in Japan and offers views of Tokyo Bay, Tokyo Disney Resorts and as far away as Mt.
+It is the second tallest Ferris wheel in Japan and offers views of Tokyo Bay, Tokyo Disney Resorts and as far away as Mt.
 Fuji on a clear day.
-It operates from 10:00 to 20:00 (until 21:00 on weekends and holidays) but is closed The 4th and 5th Wednesdays in January and all Wednesdays in February (following day if Wednesday is a national holiday).
+It operates from 10:00 to 20:00 (until 21:00 on weekends and holidays) but is closed the 4th and 5th Wednesdays in January and all Wednesdays in February (following day if Wednesday is a national holiday).
 Admission is 700 yen and ends 20 minutes before closing.

 At the center of the park is the Tokyo Sealife Aquarium which has a variety of species of fish and good penguin and seabird exhibits.
 The aquarium is open daily 9:30 to 17:00 (entry until 16:00) except Wednesdays (or the following day if Wednesday is a national holiday) and for the new years holidays (Dec 29 – Jan 1).
 Admission is 700 yen.